tommie/tommie.github.io/_drafts/2021-09-04-docker-and-ufw.md

 1. **Isolation**, which should override whatever UFW does, because it's essential to the contract Docker provides.
 2. **Ingress routing**, which depends on your preference.
-I prefer it this way to avoid having to both publish ports and update UFW rules.
+Either (1) these shouldn't be allowed to match, or (2) they're okay.
 3. **Egress routing**, which Docker for some reason splits into two cases.
+UFW has nothing similar to these, so either (1) UFW user rules must be added explicitly, or (2) we trust Docker.

 One thing to note is that the jump to `DOCKER` is inserted once per interface, but all rules in the `DOCKER` chain already matches on